 Revenues from tuition and fees are reflected net of reductions from institutional student aid and are recognized as the services are provided over the academic year, including pro-rata adjustments for educational programs crossing over fiscal years.
 Institutional student aid includes amounts funded by endowment earnings, gifts, and other sources and reduces the published price of tuition for students receiving such aid.
+Fiscal year 2022 noncancelable fall-quarter tuition and fees, billed and received in fiscal year 2021, are reported as deferred revenue in fiscal year 2021.
 Fiscal year 2021 noncancelable fall-quarter tuition and fees, billed and received in fiscal year 2020, are reported as deferred revenue in fiscal year 2020.
-Fiscal year 2020 fall-quarter tuition and fees, billed but not earned in fiscal year 2019, are reported as deferred revenue in fiscal year 2019.
-(For further discussion of deferred revenues, see note 6.)
-Of the \$661.1 million and \$651.7 million in revenue recognized for the years ended August 31, 2020 and 2019, respectively, \$630.4 million and \$600.9 million, respectively, was from academic credit programs, and \$30.7 million and \$50.8 million, respectively, was from nonacademic credit programs.
+(For further discussion of deferred revenues, see note 7.)
+Of the \$659.9 million and \$661.1 million in revenue recognized for the years ended August 31, 2021 and 2020, respectively, \$633.9 million and \$630.4 million, respectively, was from academic credit programs, and \$26 million and \$30.7 million, respectively, was from nonacademic credit programs.

 Revenues from auxiliary services, such as residence and food services, represent fees for goods and services furnished to University students, faculty, and staff; these revenues are recognized in the fiscal year in which the goods and services are provided.
-Of the \$69.7 million and \$92.1 million in revenue recognized for the years ended August 31, 2020 and 2019, respectively, \$64.3 million and \$82.6 million, respectively, was from room and board, while the remaining revenue was from other miscellaneous residence and food services.
+Of the \$40.5 million and \$69.7 million in revenue recognized for the years ended August 31, 2021 and 2020, respectively, \$40.3 million and \$64.3 million, respectively, was from room and board, while the remaining revenue was from other miscellaneous residence and food services.

 Grants and contracts revenue is received from federal and other sponsors.
 It may represent either an exchange transaction for an equivalent benefit in return or a nonexchange transaction in which the resources provided are for the benefit of the University, the funding organization's mission, or the public at large.
 Revenues from exchange transactions are recognized as performance obligations are satisfied, which in most cases are as related costs are incurred.
 Revenues from nonexchange transactions are recognized as revenue when qualifying expenditures are incurred and applicable conditions and restrictions under the agreements are met.
-Conditional awards from federal sponsors outstanding as of August 31, 2020 and 2019, were \$660 million and \$552.4 million, respectively.
+Conditional awards from federal sponsors outstanding as of August 31, 2021 and 2020, were \$743.4 million and \$660 million, respectively.